 The joy of anticipation

 A 2010 study in the journal Applied Research in Quality of Life found that planning and anticipating a trip can make us happier than taking it!
-The French call this se rejouir, meaning that you derive enjoyment in the present from an event that will take place in the future.
+The French call this se rejouir, meaning deriving enjoyment in the present from an event that takes place in the future.
 The good news is that we can do this now, by planning your next adventure without specific dates.
 If anticipation is half the fun, let’s get creative!
 Let’s figure out a bucket-list trip to shine a light on the end of the quarantine tunnel.
 Let’s take advantage of this global pause to dream big, so when the world rights itself and borders reopen, we are ready to transform your vision into a tangible plan of action.

 The excitement of direct experience